pyth-network/publisher-utils/README.md

 to a specific publisher, please set the `PUBLISHER_KEY` variable in your environment or `.env` file.
 See `.env.sample` for more documentation on configuration options.

+The monitoring script will log an output whenever a publisher starts or stops publishing to a specific product.
+It also publishes the following alerts:

+1. `bad-confidence` - a publisher published a confidence of 0
+2. `price-deviation` - a published price is greater than 10% away from the aggregate price
+3. `improbable-aggregate` - a publisher's price/confidence is such that the aggregate price is more than 20 sigma away.

 At the moment, this script sends alerts to stdout.
 If you would like notifications via another medium (e.g., Slack), please let us know!